 Related video: Four Sea Ice Eco-regions

-Polar bears need a platform of sea ice to reach the prey that sustains them: ringed and bearded seals.
+Polar bears need a platform of sea ice to reach their prey: ringed and bearded seals.
 But not all sea ice is equal: some sea ice lies over more productive hunting areas—and some ice regions will melt sooner than others in a warming Arctic.

 Scientists have identified 19 populations of polar bears living in four different ice regions in the Arctic.

 Why does it help to divide the Arctic into ice regions?
 For those polar bear populations that are little-studied, scientists can make informed estimates on how they're faring based on the health and condition of other populations in the same region.

 1. Seasonal Ice Eco-region – Seasonal ice areas occur at the southern extreme of the polar bear's range and include places like Canada's Hudson Bay, where the ice melts each summer and the bears must wait for freeze-up in the fall until they can hunt again.
 Polar bears in these seasonal areas are the most endangered, with longer and longer ice-free seasons testing the limits of their fat reserves.

 2. Polar Bear Divergent Ice Eco-region – In these areas, sea ice forms along the shore but then retreats, especially in summer.
 As the sea retreats farther and farther from shore in a warming Arctic, these polar bears are faced with a choice of coming ashore—fasting until the ice returns in the fall—or swimming long, exhausting distances to reach the remaining pack ice.
 Ice that's located far offshore, however, often covers unproductive parts of the sea, so bears in these areas may successfully complete a marathon swim, but still not find any seals to hunt.
 Polar bears that live in these areas are at great risk: from longer and longer swims, prolonged fasting periods, and encounters with humans on shore.